chris-j-akers/i8080-javascript/README.md

 | VBlank Interrupt      | Send a VBlank Interrupt signal to the CPU                                                                        |
 | Half-VBlank Interrupt | Send a Half-VBlank Interrupt signal to the CPU

+The `VBlank Interrupt` and `Half-VBlank Interrupt` buttons are required if the program is being stepped through per instruction using the `Step Next Instruction` button otherwise it may just get stuck in a perpetual loop (a lot of update code depends on these interrupts).
+If the program is being stepped through and doesn't appear to be doing much, it is worth inserting one (or many) of these interrupts.

 ### Player Instructions

-Instructions for playing the game can be found underneath the control panel.
+On laptops, or larger tablets in landscape mode, instructions for playing the game can be found underneath the control panel.

-For mobile devices, touch-screen buttons will be visible that allow users to play the game on their device without needing keyboard.
+For mobile devices, touch-screen buttons allow users to play the game without needing a keyboard.
+Some of the diagnostic windows will be unavailable in some configurations, simply due to lack of screen real estate.

 <img src="documentation/readme-img/mobile-device-controls.png" alt="CPU Diag Screenshot" width="500"/>